Chapter 2 – The Administration

 2.41.17 The Director of Campus Planning and Design shall be responsible for planning and design of campus physical improvements, new construction and renovation projects of buildings, utilities and landscape, space planning and maintenance of University’s aesthetic and functional objectives, including longevity, sustainability, functionality and architectural appropriateness.
 Administrative Report September 2015

-2.42.10 The Assistant Vice President for Human Resources and Director of Labor Relations shall be responsible for the development and improvement of employment at the University and shall direct change in the reporting systems of employee records, as well as be in charge of maintaining the collective bargaining agreements between the Board of Education and the Unions representing University employees.
+2.42.10 The Assistant Vice President for Human Resources shall be responsible for the development and improvement of employment at the University and shall direct change in the reporting systems of employee records, as well as be in charge of maintaining the collective bargaining agreements between the URI Board of Trustees and the Unions representing University employees. #January 27, 2022 Informational Report

 2.42.11 The Director of Personnel Services shall be responsible for all aspects of the personnel services functions for University employees, including recruitment and placement, personnel records administration, benefits, classification, and employee relations.

-2.44.10 The Director of Budget and Financial Planning shall be responsible for preparing the University budget for presentation to the Board of Education and the State of Rhode Island, for developing in-house allocations to all cost centers, for monitoring levels of actual expenditure to prescribed allotments, for projecting the financial status of the University, and for developing financial inputs into academic programs.
+2.44.10 The Director of Budget and Financial Planning shall be responsible for preparing the University budget for presentation to the URI Board of Trustees and the State of Rhode Island, for developing in-house allocations to all cost centers, for monitoring levels of actual expenditure to prescribed allotments, for projecting the financial status of the University, and for developing financial inputs into academic programs. #January 27, 2022 Informational Report

 2.45.10 The Controller shall be responsible for establishing, coordinating and maintaining through authorized management an integrated plan and system for the control of financial operations in a accordance with operating policies, and shall be responsible for the following (2.45.11):